JasonLocklin/Dissertation/SA/Introduction.md

 saccadic adaptation can influence perception.

-The current chapter sets out to examine the potential for saccadic adaptation as a rehabilitative tool for neglect.
-However, the application of saccadic adaptation in clinical research has not been well established.
-Where it has, it has almost exclusively been with disorders involving cerebellar degeneration, and not cortical disorders like neglect.
+The current chapter sets out to examine the potential for saccadic adaptation as a tool for examining the types of perceptual bias observed in neglect, and as a first step toward assessing it as an alternative to prism adaptation for the rehabilitation of the dissorder.
+Despite it's relatively long history of use in psychophysics, the application of saccadic adaptation in clinical research has not been well established, and where it has, it has almost exclusively been with disorders involving cerebellar degeneration, and not cortical disorders like neglect.
 In one notable exception, saccadic adaptation was used to improve reading speed and performance on a serial visual search task in hemianopic patients [@Lvy-Bencheton2012].
 It has also been successfully used to improve reading ability in an elderly patient with an acquired oculomotor apraxia and other degenerative disorders that caused gaze abnormalities [@Desestret2013].

-Because of the dearth of research, the clinical application of saccadic adaptation on disorders like neglect is under-examined.
+Because of the dearth of research, the clinical application of saccadic adaptation on disorders like neglect is unknown, so presented here is an experiment examining the influence of saccadic adaptation on the spatial perception and judgement of body mid-line by healthy individuals.
+If this behaviour can be biased by saccadic adaptation in healthy individuals, then it's possible that the procedure influences the same systems as are effected by the disorder, and if it influences *perception* of centre, then it's ventral influence makes it an important alternative to prism adaptation.